The mestiza muse

 Here are some top-rated styling products specifically designed to combat oiliness while providing lift and long-lasting hold:

-2. Bumble and Bumble Prêt-à-Powder: This powder-based product serves as a dry shampoo, style extender, and volume booster all in one.
+• Bumble and Bumble Prรชt-ร -Powder: This powder-based product serves as a dry shampoo, style extender, and volume booster all in one.
 It’s perfect for absorbing excess oil and adding texture to your hair.

-10. Gels/Creams: If you prefer creams and gels, you should search for products that are labeled as “lightweight” or “weightless”.
-Using hair products that have tea tree oil may help decrease oily hair.
+• Gels / Creams: If you prefer creams and gels, search for products labeled “lightweight” or “weightless”.
+Using hair products with tea tree oil may help decrease oily hair.

 Remember, everyone’s hair is unique, so what works for one person may not work for another.
 It’s always best to experiment with different products to see what works best for your hair type and desired styling outcome.